National Assembly (Nepal): Maha Sabha

-Mahasabha (महासभा) was the upper house of the bicameral parliament of the Kingdom of Nepal during 1959 - 1962.
+Mahasabha (महासभा) was the upper house of the bicameral parliament of the Kingdom of Nepal from 1959 to 1962.

 The Revolution of 1951 made the process to enact a new constitution, which was able to transfer all executive powers back to the Shah kings from Rana regime.
 King Mahendra was unable to resist the increasingly well-orchestrated political demands by the Nepali National Congress for a more democratic and representative government, and was forced to promulgate a new constitution.

 The Constitution of the Kingdom of Nepal, 1959 proclaimed on 12 February 1959, describes about Mahasabha (महासभा) as: "There shall be a Parliament which shall consist of His Majesty and two Houses, to be known respectively as the Senate (Maha Sabha) and the House of Representatives (Pratinidhi Sabha)" (Article No. 18, Constitution of the Kingdom of Nepal, 1959).

 The constitution of Kingdom of Nepal, 1959 lasted till 16 December 1962.
 On 16 December 1962, the new Constitution of Kingdom of Nepal, 1962 was proclaimed and the parliament of the Kingdom of Nepal became unicameral.
 Mahasabha couldn't continue more than two years.